sudo-vaibhav/rozgar/README.md

   The about us section of the app has a webview to the PM CARES Fund for COVID-19 Relief where you can go and donate to help in the battle against Coronavirus.

   ## Medium: Integrate Firebase ML Kit in your App :white_check_mark:
-  The text recognition feature for NGOs for bulk addition of workers to database uses Firebase ML Vision Kit unde the hood.
+  The text recognition feature for NGOs for bulk addition of workers to database uses Firebase ML Vision Kit under the hood.

   ## Hard: Implement Pagination :white_check_mark:
   The search workers part for Employers has pagination implemented in it and fetches 10 workers in each API request and shows them to the user.